 The Canada Research Chair Equity, Diversity, and Inclusion Action Plan guides the University's efforts to enhance the participation of individuals from the four federally designated groups through chair allocation.
-The four groups are: women and gender minorities (including transgender, non-binary and two-spirited), Indigenous Peoples, persons with disabilities, and visible minorities/members of groups that are racially categorized.
+The four groups are: women, Indigenous Peoples, persons with disabilities, and visible minorities/members of groups that are racially categorized.

 In accordance with UBC's CRC Equity, Diversity, & Inclusion Action Plan, and pursuant to Section 42 of the BC Human Rights code, this call for applications is restricted to exceptionally qualified individuals who self-identify as members of one or more of the four federally designated groups.
 Additionally, preference will be given to persons who self-identify as being a person with disabilities, as defined by the Federal Contractors Program - see Note 1, below.
 The recruitment of outstanding candidates from this designated group is central to the University's pursuit of excellence and equity, as well as fulfilling the objectives of its Action Plan.
+We expect that this call will lead to the selection of as many as four excellent candidates for nomination to the CRC program.

 To aid in the application process, personal information is collected under the authority of sections 26(a) and 26(c) of the BC Freedom of Information and Protection of Privacy Act.
 The information applicants provide will only be used to determine whether they qualify for participation in this nomination process.
-Data will be collected by the Equity & Inclusion Office and only the names of those who identify as women and gender minorities (including transgender, non-binary and two-spirited), visible minorities (member of groups that are racially categorized) and/or Indigenous Peoples will be shared with the adjudication committee.
+Data will be collected by the Equity & Inclusion Office and only the names of those who identify as women, visible minorities (member of groups that are racially categorized) and/or Indigenous Peoples will be shared with the adjudication committee.
 Currently, UBC has a gap in representation for people with disabilities.
 Until such time as this is remedied, the names of those self-identifying as having a disability will be provided separately to the adjudication committee.